History of Variable-Speed-Drive (VSD) Air Compressors

 Air compressors have been with us for a long time.
 The use of bellows in medieval forges is, perhaps, the precursor of compressors.
 Even though they were human-powered, they served a purpose that some air compressors still serve today: blowing air to help accelerate a process.

 In the 18th and 19th centuries, what we would recognise as a modern air compressor was first developed.
-At first, these were largely confined to laboratories, where air pumps were used for experiments.
-By the late 19th century, however, the modern air compressor was born.
+These early models were primarily used in laboratories for experiments and later evolved into steam-driven compressors, which revolutionised industrial power transmission.
+By the late 19th century, the modern air compressor was born.
 Steam-driven air compressors could transmit power over networks, helping create the Industrial Revolution.

 Perfecting compressed air